Connect with us

 HDTV 4K & 8K TV

-I Have Seen the Future of Sony TVs in All Its Red, Green and Blue Glory.
+I’ve Seen the Future of Sony TVs in All Its Red, Green and Blue Glory.
 Here’s What’s Coming

 Sony announced its next generation RGB LED backlighting technology and it could bring TV picture quality to a whole new level of performance.

-Sony RGB Backlight modules
+Sony RGB LED Backlight Modules

 At CES earlier this year, Samsung and Hisense both unveiled prototype LCD TVs which used a different sort of backlighting system.
 Instead of the white or blue LED backlights we typically see on QLED, QNED and traditional LCD TVs, these prototype TVs used an RGB LED-based backlight.
 That’s a separate LED element for each of the primary colors: red, green and blue.
 But these aren’t the only companies working on RGB backlighting.